Agent Personalization

 ## 🧠 Notes

-* **Scope:** AI Rules are currently user-specific and cannot be applied at the workspace level.
+* **Scope:** Agent personalization is currently user-specific and cannot be applied at the workspace level.

 * **AI Interpretation:** Glue AI may not always interpret complex or ambiguous instructions as intended.